-54. Thirty-seven per cent of civilian leaders and managers surveyed indicated that there was too much duplication of work between different sections.
+51. Thirty-seven per cent of civilian leaders and managers (at the Under-Secretary-General, Assistant Secretary-General, D-1, D-2, P-4 and P-5 levels) surveyed indicated that there was too much duplication of work between different sections.
 One mission leader expressed that they regularly received too much irrelevant information, describing it as an "overload of emails."
-Two senior managers specifically cited UNHQ as generating duplicative and excessive demands on closely related topics.
+Two senior managers specifically cited United Nations Headquarters as generating duplicative and excessive demands on closely related topics.
 Another senior manager argued that certain substantive sections could benefit from a decompartmentalized and more centralized structure, as many units shared similar responsibilities.
 Examples given included units focusing on women's protection, child protection and protection of civilians.
 Another senior leader suggested that the civil affairs and political affairs sections could be merged.